Included are all phases of Restorative and Cosmetic dentistry such as:

 Root canal therapy can help save a damaged tooth.
 When the pulp (tissue inside the tooth that contains nerves and blood vessels) is diseased or injured, it is unable to repair itself and the pulp dies.
 The most common causes of pulp death are fractured teeth, leaking old fillings, tooth stress, and deep decay.
 All these cases can expose the pulp to bacteria found in your mouth and cause an infection inside the tooth.
 If the damaged or diseased pulp is not removed (by root canal therapy) the tooth and surrounding tissues become infected.
 Without treatment, your tooth could eventually have to be removed.
 If the problem is caught early enough, however, in most cases, your tooth can be saved using root canal therapy.

 There are two main methods of gel bleaching—one performed in office with high-concentration gel, and another with low-concentration agents at home.
 Performing the procedure at home is usually accomplished using low-concentration carbamide peroxide and is performed by applying a concentration of oxidizing agent to the teeth with thin plastic trays for a short period of time, which produces acceptable results.
 The application trays are custom made by our office for your mouth from a dental impression.
-The at home trays will typically stay on the teeth for about 30 minutes each day and repeate for about two weeks.
-Most in-office bleaching procedures use a light-cured protective layer that is carefully painted on the gums and papilla (the tips of the gums between the teeth) to reduce the risk of chemical burns to the soft tissues.
-The bleaching agent is either carbamide peroxide, which breaks down in the mouth to form hydrogen peroxide, or hydrogen peroxide itself.
-The bleaching gel typically contains between 10% and 44% carbamide peroxide, which is roughly equivalent to a 3% to 16% hydrogen peroxide concentration.

 Peiodontal Therapy in patients with periodontal disease may include: